 Therefore, the need to have a communication model that fulfills all requirements of the organization becomes essential.
 A communication model’s role is to simplify the complex process of communication and determine where and with whom the communication takes place.

 The main communication models are divided into three main categories.
-This article will explain all the significant models of communication in business.
+This article will explain all the major models of basic framework significant models of communication in business.

 The first category of the communication model is linear models.
 The four models that fall under this category are as follows.